 Sometimes, Wells Fargo FHA short sale banks will reduce the amount typically paid by other banks because Wells Fargo says its guidelines for FHA prohibit a full 3% credit in some circumstances.
-I have also found that some short sale banks will automatically reject a buyer closing credit if the buyer is putting down more than 3.5%.
+Also, some short sale banks will automatically reject a buyer closing credit if the buyer is putting down more than 3.5%.

 Dealing with Two Lenders and Getting Approval

-If there are 2 loans on a short sale, you will need the consent from both lenders to close.
-You are taking a risk if you move forward with an appraisal and/or home inspection before you receive approval from both lenders.
+If there are two loans on a short sale, you will need the consent from both lenders to close.
+You are taking a risk if you move forward with an appraisal or home inspection before you receive approval from both lenders.
 One lender might agree while the other might reject the short sale or object to the seller contribution on the HUD.